DerThorsten/cpp_cookiecutter/docs/source/basic_usage.rst

     $ cookiecutter https://github.com/DerThorsten/cpp_cookiecutter

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Cookiecutter variable
+     - Description
+     - Default
+   * - full_name
+     - Author Name
+     - John Doe
+   * - email
+     - email of author
+     - john@doe.de
+   * - project_name
+     - name of the project
+     - cpptools
+   * - project_slug
+     - url friendly version of package name
+     - cpptools
+   * - package_name
+     - package name
+     - cpptools
+   * - conda_package_name
+     - conda package name
+     - cpptools
+   * - readthedocs_package_name
+     - readthedocs package name
+     - cpptools
+   * - cpp_namespace
+     - name of C++ namespace
+     - cpptools
+   * - cpp_root_folder_name
+     - name of the root C++ folder
+     - cpptools
+   * - cpp_macro_prefix
+     - prefix for all macros in C++
+     - CPPTOOLS
+   * - cpp_standart
+     - which C++ standard should be used
+     - 14
+   * - cmake_project_name
+     - name of the project within cmake
+     - cpptools
+   * - cmake_interface_library_name
+     - name of the cmake interface library
+     - cpptools
+   * - github_project_name
+     - name of the project on github
+     - cpptools
+   * - python_bindings
+     - should python bindings be included
+     - Yes
+   * - python_package_name
+     - name of the python package
+     - cpptools
+   * - github_user_name
+     - authors github user name
+     - JohnDoe
+   * - azure_user_name
+     - authors user name on microsoft azure
+     - JohnDoe
+   * - open_source_license
+     - which license shall be used
+     - MIT LICENCE
+   * - summary
+     - a short summary of the project
+     - cpptools is a modern C++ Library
+   * - description
+     - a short description of the project
+     - cpptools is a modern C++ Library

 This cookiecutter is bet used in conjunction with conda:
 Assuming your package is named cpptools the following script shows the usage of the generated project cookiecutter on Linux/MacOS